zowe/docs-site/docs/user-guide/address-security-requirements.md

 ## User ID requirements ans security permissions

-Specific user IDs with sufficient permissions are required to run or access Zowe.
+Specific user IDs with sufficient permissions are required to run or access Zowe. <!-- Provide details about the task and the specific role to perform the task -->

 ### ZWESVUSR